 From 2017 to 2020, I worked as a Design Technician in the cannabis industry, where I combined design skills with technical and regulatory requirements in a fast-growing field.
 I began on the production floor, gaining first-hand experience in horticultural operations, before moving into the Facilities Department.
 Much of this work centred on building a new addition for a GMP facility, where I managed construction details and project management while supporting the facility engineer.
 My responsibilities included producing and maintaining AutoCAD drawings, such as a Facility Sanitation Map to ensure compliance with GMP and Health & Safety standards, leading the start-up of the Ethanol Extraction Lab, and managing facility modifications to meet Health Canada regulations.
 I also held a Security Clearance and WHMIS certification and contributed to the Health & Safety and Environmental Committee.
 This role strengthened my technical expertise, precision, and project management skills, all of which I carry into my residential design work today.

-In 2021, I launched my own residential design business in Stone Mills Township, where my family has lived for five generations.
+In 2021, I launched my own residential design business in Stone Mills Township, where my family has lived for six generations.
 Today, I work closely with trusted local trades, offering clients a mix of technical expertise, creative design, and community-rooted care.
 My goal is to create thoughtful, well-crafted homes and renovations that reflect both lifestyle and landscape.

 Rooted in Stone Mills and inspired by the people I work with, I look forward to creating spaces that reflect both lifestyle and community.